Our little art concept, at the heart of all we do together at the LAB

 Adults enjoy and trust in their child's innate abilities to discover and lead the way!

-There are 2 pathways in our regular classes:
+There are 2 pathways in our regular classes for Under 5s:

-Art Explorer classes offer varied workstations of art materials to investigate, experiment and find your own unique marks.
+Art Explorer classes offer varied LABs of art materials to investigate, experiment and find your own unique marks.

 Some educational and wellbeing inspirations for the little art concept: